ydhcjswo/TapTap/Assets/2D Sky FREE/Readme.txt

 	Version 1.1.5

-		• Update GUI Animator FREE to version 1.1.5.
+		?Update GUI Animator FREE to version 1.1.5.
-		• Unity 5.5.1 or higher compatible.
+		?Unity 5.5.1 or higher compatible.

 	Version 1.1.0

-		• Update GUI Animator FREE to version 1.1.0.
+		?Update GUI Animator FREE to version 1.1.0.
-		• Unity 5.4.0 and higher compatible.
+		?Unity 5.4.0 and higher compatible.

 	Version 1.0.6

-		• Update GUI Animator FREE to version 1.0.1.
+		?Update GUI Animator FREE to version 1.0.1.
-		• Unity 4.7.1 and higher compatible.
+		?Unity 4.7.1 and higher compatible.
-		• Unity 5.3.4 and higher compatible.
+		?Unity 5.3.4 and higher compatible.

 	Version 1.0.5

-		• Add real-time strength capability for background when screen resolution is changed.
+		?Add real-time strength capability for background when screen resolution is changed.
-		• Add real-time tile capability for large cloud when screen resolution is changed.
+		?Add real-time tile capability for large cloud when screen resolution is changed.
-		• Add cloud Speed multiplier.
+		?Add cloud Speed multiplier.
-		• Add Full Screen toggle button.
+		?Add Full Screen toggle button.
-		• Add Settings button and details panels.
+		?Add Settings button and details panels.
-		• Fixed GUID conflict with other packages.
+		?Fixed GUID conflict with other packages.
-		• Rearrange folders.
+		?Rearrange folders.
-		• Update Demo scene.
+		?Update Demo scene.
-		• Use component in dll instead of scripts.
+		?Use component in dll instead of scripts.
-		• Unity 4.6.9 and higher compatible.
+		?Unity 4.6.9 and higher compatible.
-		• Unity 5.3.2 and higher compatible.
+		?Unity 5.3.2 and higher compatible.

 	version 1.0 (Initial version)

-		• Sunny sky sprites.
+		?Sunny sky sprites.
-		• Scripts to control cloud.
+		?Scripts to control cloud.
-		• Use Unity 2D features, doesn't other 2d frameworks.
+		?Use Unity 2D features, doesn't other 2d frameworks.
-		• Supports all player platforms.
+		?Supports all player platforms.
-		• Unity and Unity Pro compatible.
+		?Unity and Unity Pro compatible.